sc-eQTLgen-consortium/co-eQTL-meta-analysis/README.md

 location of the wg3 singularity image
 ##### limix_image_loc
 location of the limix singularity image
+##### limix_dir
+location of the limix software that is not in the container, get software from here: TODO
 ##### smf_loc
 location of the smf file, this might be different from the WG3 one, read the note above
 ##### genotype_dir